0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-02-24-adminstrative-access-usb-trend-office-hack.md

 ## 4\.
 Maintaining Access of Administrator Windows 7 and USB Access Micro Trend

 The maintaining access here means that the steps on Section 3 don't have to be repeated the next time we boot the PC.
 Instead we will configure for the steps above to run at startup, to do that we need to know the command line base of the above methods.
-Code 1 contains a simple command to replace “sethc.exe” with “cmd.exe”.
-Code 2 contains  commands to stop and disable Trend Micro Unauthorized Change Service, followed by editing “NoPwdProtect” key registry.
+Code 1 contains a simple command to replace "sethc.exe" with "cmd.exe".
+Code 2 contains  commands to stop and disable Trend Micro Unauthorized Change Service, followed by editing "NoPwdProtect" key registry.